robertnurnberg/matesieve/Readme.md

   --matchThreads <N>    Filter data based on used threads in metadata --matchBook <regex>   Filter data based on book name --matchBookInvert     Invert the filter
-  -o <path>             Path to output epd file (default: matesieve.epd) --help                Print this help message
+  --stopEarly           Stop analysing a game as soon as countStopEarly mates have been found (default false) --countStopEarly <N>  Number of mates encountered before stopping with stopEarly (default 1) -o <path>             Path to output epd file (default: matesieve.epd) --help                Print this help message
 ```